Isolating in Student Housing

 It's important to monitor yourself for new or worsening symptoms.

-For immediate medical assistance, contact 911.
-For other emergencies, or to reach after hours staff on duty, contact the Public Safety Communications Center at (212) 998-2222 or via the Safe NYU app.
+In a life- or limb-threatening emergency, call 911.
+For other emergencies, or to reach after hours staff on duty, contact the Campus Safety Communications Center at (212) 998-2222 or via the Safe NYU app.

 We're Here for You 24/7

 If you have received any packages while in isolation, contact the Resource Center in your Residence Hall to request the item be delivered to your room.